 - You must accept at the minimum credit and debit card payments.

-- The landing page must have the title, price, description, image, currency, availability, and buy button visible.
+- The product landing page must have the title, price, description, image, currency, availability, and buy button visible.
 These elements must also be visual above the fold (visible without scrolling).

 - No links to generic pages such as categories, the home page or search pages.